fuzzywalrus/mobius-macOS-GUI/README.md

 - **News editor** — manage the message board and threaded news categories
 - **Live log viewer** — combined command center view with online users and server logs in a split pane
 - **Config reload** — push config changes to the running server without restarting
+- **Update checker** — checks GitHub for new releases from the About window
 - Server process is automatically stopped when the app quits
 - Universal binary (Apple Silicon and Intel)
 - Fully signed and notarized for macOS Gatekeeper

 ## Future Plans

-- First time setup with guided setup
-- Chasing down whatever features Mobius has that haven't been implemented yet
+- Display the embedded Mobius server version
+- Implement any remaining Mobius features not yet exposed in the GUI

 ## Installation

 ### Download

-Grab the latest `.dmg` from the [Releases](https://github.com/jhalter/mobius/releases) page, open it, and drag MobiusAdmin to your Applications folder.
+Grab the latest `.dmg` from the [Releases](https://github.com/fuzzywalrus/mobius-macOS-GUI/releases) page, open it, and drag MobiusAdmin to your Applications folder.

 ### Build from source